by James Kraus

 After World War II, Panhard developed a radially finned aluminium brake drum that doubled as the wheel centre with a bolted-on steel rim supporting the tyre.

-In 1955 Cadillac introduced their Saber-Spoke aluminium wheel, manufactured by Kelsey-Hayes.
+In late 1954 Cadillac introduced their Sabre-Spoke aluminium wheel, manufactured by Kelsey-Hayes.
+Standard on the ’55 Eldorado, it was available as an option on the rest of the Cadillac line.
 The stylized aluminium centre was riveted to a steel rim.
 This multi-finned wheel was normally chrome-plated, but for 1956 models only, the gold anodized finish shown above was also available.
 Last produced for the 1958 models, Cadillac would not offer another alloy wheel to the public until 1981.

 In 1961, Pontiac introduced their version of the aluminium integrated wheel/brake drum.
 The separate steel rims were secured to the finned centres by eight chrome-plated acorn nuts.
 These wheels were a fairly expensive and rare option sought after by collectors today.
 Like the earlier Panhard and Cadillac wheels, these had a centre cap large enough to cover the mounting lugs.